snotskie/ttrpg/md/index.md

 Your first task is to decide **which Stat your character is best at**.

 As you do, begin to think about the story your character takes on in your mind. **Why are they good at this and not at that?** Why is one important to them and not the other?
 What are they trying to improve?
 What do they like getting help from others on?
+Each Stat lists a number of additional prompts to further help you figure out the character taking shape in your mind.

-When you begin the game, most of your Stats are equal, using a d4 for their Stat Dice.
+Also, once you begin the game, most of your Stats will be equal, using a d4 for their Stat Dice.
 However, the Stat you chose as your **highest Stat begins the game one die size larger**.
-In Step Two of character creation your **Motivation** will also increase your starting Stat Dice.

-All your Stat Dice may be **upgraded later in the Session Shop**.
+In Step Two of character creation, your **Motivation** will increase two other Stat Dice.
+And all your Stat Dice may be **upgraded later in the Session Shop**.

 ### Stats
 <!-- _class: ability -->